Uniswap/docs/docs/contracts/uniswapx/fillers/arbitrum/arbitrumfiller.md

 ---

 # Filling on Arbitrum
-Unlike UniswapX on Mainnet, orders on Arbitrum will have **no RFQ portion and thus no exclusivity** during the pilot.
+Unlike UniswapX on Mainnet, orders on Arbitrum have **no RFQ portion and thus no exclusivity**.
 Filling on Arbitrum, however, follows the same two steps as filling on Mainnet:
 1. Retrieving signed orders
 2. Filling orders